Skip to main content

 Your questions must address the program not as a simple service, but as a data processing pipeline.
 This involves probing the protocols for data ingress, storage, processing, and egress.
 You are interested in the technical standards, the contractual obligations passed down to subcontractors, and the long-term data retention and destruction policies.

-This perspective treats your personal with the same seriousness as a clinical trial, demanding a commensurate level of rigor in its management and protection.
+This perspective treats your personal health data with the same seriousness as a clinical trial, demanding a commensurate level of rigor in its management and protection.
 The goal is to ascertain whether the program’s data infrastructure is built on a foundation of robust security and ethical principles.

 Auditing the Data Chain of Custody